grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series-improved/index.md

 ## Special overrides

+{{% admonition type="note" %}}
+_Formatting notes_

-**_Note: These overrides aren't visible in the sections of the UI they're grouped under, so it's potentially confusing to have them that way._**
+These overrides aren't visible in the sections of the UI they're grouped under, so it's potentially confusing to have them that way.
+{{% /admonition %}}

 ### Fill below to